mr7brown/agb.github.io/pages/mydoc/mydoc_google_developer.md

 ## Overview

-To access to Google Assistant SDK, developers will need to configure a project and developer account settings in the Actions Console.
+To access to Google Assistant SDK, developers need to configure a project and their developer account settings in the Actions Console.
 These are the last steps required before installing the SDK.

 ## Configure developer account and account settings